aramiracle/image_accomplisher/README.md

 ## Project Overview

 The Image Accomplisher Project is a Python-based project for image enhancement using deep learning techniques.
 It focuses on improving image quality and detail using convolutional neural networks (CNNs).
-The project offers flexibility in choosing between different generator models and provides custom loss functions for training.
+In this project, a random part of the input image is erased, and the goal is to reproduce and enhance the erased portion.

 ## Project Components